How probiotics can boost your health

 PRO = FOR BIOTIC = LIFE

-Until recently most probiotics in supplements or yoghurts were thought to be more smart marketing than good science.
+Until recently, most probiotics in supplements or yoghurts were thought to be more smart marketing than sound science.
 That’s now changing.

-Health researchers were always agreed that probiotics – the microscopic ‘good’ bacteria in your gut – are vital for your health.
-But there were doubts whether taking probiotics in supplements was effective and severe doubts that probiotics in yoghurts survived being eaten.
+Health researchers were always agreed that probiotics – the microscopic ‘good’ bacteria in the gut – are vital for your health.
+But there were doubts about whether taking probiotics in supplements was effective and severe doubts that probiotics in yoghurts survived being eaten.

 What’s known is that probiotics:

 - Crowd out pathogenic (dangerous) bacteria, yeasts, and fungi

 - Synthesize specific essential vitamins like B12, folic acid, and K2

 … and now we are discovering that they are also able to:

 - Fight inflammatory diseases like IBS and colitis

 - Reduce the risk and duration of urinary tract and candida infections